Stress And Anxiety: How Running Can Improve Your Stress Levels

 Many runners find comfort in creating a running “habit” and enjoy the feeling of knowing at least one point of their day is going to be predictable and enjoyable.

-Whether you enjoy running because of the many wonderful things it does for your physical health, or you appreciate the ways in which it can reduce stress and anxiety, putting in the miles is undoubtedly one of the best ways to live your best life.
+Whether you enjoy running because of the many benefits of exercise or appreciate the ways in which it can reduce stress and anxiety, putting in the miles is undoubtedly one of the best ways to live your best life.

-If you are looking to start up, check out our Couch to 5k Training Plan and begin to reduce your stress and anxiety today!
+If you are looking to start up, read our Couch to 5k Training Plan and begin to reduce your stress and anxiety today!